 Using wholesale supplier marketplaces is the simplest way to connect with a wholesale supplier in 2023, but it’s not the only way.

 Those willing to stray from the beaten path just might find a great deal lurking around the corner.
-Other options for finding wholesale suppliers include:
+Other options for finding reliable and trustworthy suppliers include:

 - Going to an industry trade show and connecting with wholesale suppliers in person